 In his own time he got up and did zoomies round the room for the first time since Heidi was first taken ill, so probably a week.
 He had a couple more sniffs then jumped up on the sofa and went to sleep.”

 The resin and sap of the Frankincense tree (Boswellia carterii) protects, seals, and heals a wound in the plant.
 And, just like a physical wound, the resin-based essential oils are known for their ability to heal physical and emotional wounds as well.

 Frankincense can induce feelings of mental peace and relaxation, lowering anxiety, anger, and stress, and helping to release pent-up emotions.
 It promotes deep breathing and relaxation which opens the breathing passages, supporting the lung meridian where the energy of grief is held according to Traditional Chinese Medicine, and allowing the grief to be processed in a healthy way.

 Obviously Barney hasn’t read this information but he, like all other animals, has the innate ability to identify and best utilise the plant extracts they need to restore their emotional and physical balance, especially when we make a range of products available to them through the self-medication process.

 “Self healing for dogs rocks – I am a complete convert.

 I had done some work with Lesley and Barney when he first arrived but this evening was incredible.”

-If you think your animal is holding on to grief or other emotional trauma, either current or from their past, then they may benefit from a Herbal Choices session too.
+If you think your animal is holding on to grief or other emotional trauma, either current or from their past, then they may benefit from a herbal self-medication session too.